cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 In addition, K-fold Cross-Validation with $K = 5$ is also implemented for model selection to lower the variance of the results.

 ### Results
-The results of the four models are summarized as follows:
+The results of the four models are summarized in the following table:

 |Model|Accuracy|Precision|Recall|F1-Score|
 |-----|--------|---------|------|--------|